steveculshaw/Fantasy-Companion/README.md

 Version: 0.3.26 add some of the extra options to world actions based upon the "better-rolls-extra-actions"

-Version: 0.3.27 working on actions
+Version: 0.3.27 working on actions ... first OPTIONS

+Version: 0.3.28 bring in rest of world actions, next ABILITIES